I've been experimenting with improving

 tour, the official album cuts off Silver Machine

 after a minute with a big explosion.
-The reason
+One reason

 for this is that on the tour, they medley this